NathanHandley/mod-everquest/README.md

 # mod-everquest
-AzerothCore server mod to support EverQuest content
+AzerothCore server mod to support EverQuest content.

+This mod is required to be installed and executed one time before utilizing content provided for by this repository: https://github.com/NathanHandley/EQWOWConverter